nophead/NopSCADlib/readme.md

 A list specifies the internal dimensions, screw type, top, bottom and side sheet types and the block maximum spacing.

+ * An optional name can be specified to allow more then one box in a project.
+ * An optional list of fixing blocks to be omitted can be given.
+ * Star washers can be omitted by setting the 11th parameter to false.

 Uses [fixing blocks](#fixing_block) and [corner blocks](#corner_block).